NAME

 on_notify

-Called as ($channel, $payload, $backend_pid) on LISTEN/NOTIFY.
+Fires as ($channel, $payload, $backend_pid) for each LISTEN/NOTIFY message.

 on_notice

-Called as ($message) on server notice/warning messages.
+Fires as ($message) for server NOTICE/WARNING messages.

 on_drain